isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/How to take part.md

 ---
 <p>All 2024 public planting sessions are fully subscribed to.
 Please email
 <a href="mailto:garden_city_fund@nparks.gov.sg" rel="noopener noreferrer nofollow" target="_blank">garden_city_fund@nparks.gov.sg</a>if you would like to organise a private
-planting of 50 trees.</p>
+planting of 50 or more trees.</p>
-<p>ith every donation of $300, organisations and individuals will be able
+<p>With every donation of $300, organisations and individuals will be able
 to plant a tree in one of NParks-managed green spaces.&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Tree%20Planting%20(Pls%20credit%20NParks)%20(3).jpg">